CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 <validation step="6cbaad12-ad3b-48d8-9a96-088e83af5b84" />

 ## Task 4: Index the documents

+In this task, you will learn how to index the uploaded documents in Azure AI Search to enable efficient searching and querying.

 Now that you have the documents in place, you can create a search solution by indexing them.